siamakn/temp_training_navigation/README.md

 # temp_training_navigation
-A draft for navigating topics in NOMAD training materials
+A draft for navigating topics in NOMAD training materials.